magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 App or Function description.
 This is used to discover your App or Function, so while not required, you should fill this out.

-### documentation (string)

-Documentation of how to interact with your App or Function.

 ### minCost (number) (default 0.001)

 Minimum cost in dollars required to call your App or Function.
 Must be at least $0.001.